arestivo/slides/markdown/php.md

 # Exceptions

-Exceptions are events that occur during the execution of a script that disrupt the normal flow of instructions.
+Exceptions are events that disrupt the normal flow of instructions.

-Like in other programming languages, exceptions can be thrown, and caught within PHP.
+As in other programming languages, exceptions can be **thrown** and **caught**.

 To throw an exception we use the throw keyword: